procf/RhINNs/README.md

 In this repo, We'll post our projects on rheology-informed neural networks (RhINNs).

 # Who we are
 We are a computational [lab](https://web.northeastern.edu/complexfluids/research/) at Northeastern University, Boston, MA (PI Professor [Safa Jamali](https://coe.northeastern.edu/people/jamali-safa/)).
-We are mostly interested in physics and rheology of matters.
-At the moment, our group has three main cores:
+We are mostly interested in physics and rheology of matter.
+At the moment, our group has two main cores:
-1. Hemorheology of blood using Dissipative Particle Dyanmics (DPD),
-2. Colloid dynamics using DPD, and
+1. Colloid dynamics using DPD and
-3. Physics-informed learning in rheology.
+2. machine learning in rheology.

-This repo is created [and hopefully remains updated] for the third concentration of our group.
+This repo is created [and hopefully remains updated] for the second concentration of our group.
 I am Milad Saadat.
 Feel free to reach out to me if you had questions/comments about this repo.

 # Contributors and authors